robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 ## Introduction
 For a garbage collected system which is interrupt driven, false positive matches of object pointers can occur during execution of a function prolog when the stack space has been allocated but not yet initilized.
+In fact, false positive matches can occur any time stack storage is allocated but not yet initialized.
 To prevent these false matches, this proposal suggests deferring the processing of garbage collect interrupts until after the function prolog is complete.
 This would be accomplished by disabling the garbage collect interrupt during the function prolog.

 ### Acronyms